 Picking the right approach

-As we witnessed above in the latency comparison, pre-cube seem like the hands-down winner for OLAP when complex queries are involved.
+As we witnessed above in the latency comparison, pre-cube seems like the hands-down winner for OLAP when complex queries are involved.

 The issue, however, is that the pre-cube more than doubles the number of records that need to be stored (from 107M, it adds another 185M records).
 And so, while throughput is good, there will be a combinatorial explosion in the size of the database as the data volume and the cardinality of dimensions increase over time.
 That quickly becomes untenable in terms of investment.